-As subgoals of these last two goals we would have:

-Sub-G8: “The ability to know which stores are available to go to, at any moment.”

-Sub-G9: “Customers should be suggested different available stores to go to, if their requested one has no available spaces”

 Scope

 In the following tables are listed the most relevant world and shared phenomena.
-In this application, it is critical to consider, among world phenomena, the behaviour of the user, since there are some factors (e.g. W1,W2,W6,W7) that if not considered and handled, can create problems that may lead to unwanted situation, as the creation of a line in front of the store.
+In this application, it is critical to consider, among world phenomena, the behavior of the user, since there are some factors (e.g. W1,W2,W5,W6) that if not considered and handled, can create problems that may lead to unwanted situation, as the creation of a line in front of the store.

 World Phenomena